ebukaracer/EzUnityUtils/README.md

 ```

 ## Dependencies
-This package depends on **newtonsoft-json; v3.2.1**, simply install from the package manager:
+This package depends on **newtonsoft-json; v3.2.1**, kindly install from the unity package manager:
 1. Hit `(+)` and select `Add package by name`
 2. Paste the package name: `com.unity.nuget.newtonsoft-json` and hit `Add`